SAML-Toolkits/php-saml/README.md

  * `getNameId` - Gets the NameID of the Logout Request.
  * `getIssuer` - Gets the Issuer of the Logout Request.
  * `getSessionIndexes` - Gets the SessionIndexes from the Logout Request.
- * `isValid` - Checks if the Logout Request recieved is valid.
+ * `isValid` - Checks if the Logout Request received is valid.
- * `getError` - After execute a validation process, if fails this method returns the cause
+ * `getError` - After executing a validation process, if it fails, this method returns the cause

 ##### OneLogin_Saml2_LogoutResponse - `LogoutResponse.php` #####